 As lithography mask process moves toward 45nm and 32nm node, phase control is becoming more important than ever.

-and require custom designed patterns in order to function properly, which limits phase measurement Zeiss is currently
+designed features in order to function properly, which limits phase measurement.
+AFM (Atomic Force Microscopy)

-imaging NA of the scanner due to the loss of phase information in the imaging pupil.
+of a microlithography exposure tool on numerical aperture and pitch due to the loss of phase information in the imaging